-The courses for the Ph.D. in Healthcare Informatics degree will be offered in a synchronous manner, but will allow for real-time communication using the Canvas Learning Management

-System and Zoom.
+The courses for the M.Res. in Healthcare Informatics degree will be offered in a sync manner but allowing for real time communication using the Canvas Learning Management System and Zoom.
 The University provides a tuition structure that is competitive with its competitors.
 The University tuition structure does not differentiate between in-state and out-of-state students.
 The University's Student Services provide advising, tutoring, virtual job fair attendance, and other activities supporting student completion and employment for both on-ground and online students.

 Students receive information throughout the admissions process regarding the cost to attend the University.
-The information is also publicly available on the University website.
+The information is also available to the public on the University's website.
 The University's Admissions Office and Office of Financial Aid identify potential grants and scholarships for each student.
 The Office of Financial Aid also provides plans for each student to reduce potential student debt.
 The net cost versus gross costs is identified clearly for the student.
 Students receive advising from Financial Aid Advisors before enrolling in classes for the first time.
 Admissions personnel, Student Services Counselors, and Departmental Chairs advise students of the need for academic readiness as well as the degree requirements.
 Academic Advisors also develop a specific success pathway for each student.